57 Resume Synonyms for Transformed To Use On Your Resume

 Can I use the same synonym multiple times if it fits different contexts?

-Should I always replace ‘Streamlined’ with a synonym?
+Should I always replace ‘Transformed’ with a synonym?

 How do I know which synonym is most appropriate for my industry?